romanofski/gtfsschedule/README.md

 Once you have your stop code, invoke the command to show next departing services:

     # Transport leaves in 11 minutes
-    gtfsschedule monitor 600248 --walktime 0
+    gtfsschedule monitor 600248
     Desitnation 11 min (13:17:00)

-The example invokes the command with an explicit `--walktime` option.
-The option is used to indicate how long it takes to get to the stop.
-For example:
+### Using a count down

+If you want to know when to leave your position in order to reach the service upon departure time, you can specify a delay:

     # Transport leaves in 11 minutes, factor in a walk time to the stop/station of 7 minutes
-    gtfsschedule monitor 600248 --walktime 7
+    gtfsschedule monitor 600248+7

-    # Factor in realtime updates
+    # Include in realtime updates with possible delays
-    gtfsschedule monitor 600248 --walktime 7 -r
+    gtfsschedule monitor 600248+7 -r

+### Monitoring multiple stops

+You can specify multiple stops with different delays to reach them:

+    gtfsschedule monitor 600248+7 600249+5

 ### Schedule change indicators